-The use of land and buildings figure represents 8% of the school's total property value.
-Property values are established as part of the nation-wide revaluation exercise that is conducted every 30 June for the Ministry of Education's year-end reporting purposes.
+In 2021, the Ministry of Education revised the notional rent rate from 8% to 5% to align it with the Government Capital Charge rate.
+This is considered to be a reasonable proxy for the market rental yield on the value of land and buildings used by schools.
+Accordingly in 2021, the use of land and buildings figure represents 5% of the school's total property value.
+Property values are established as part of the nation-wide revaluation exercise that is conducted every 30 June for the Ministry of Education's year-end reporting purposes